Wrye-Code-Collection/wrye-code-collection.github.io/legal.md

 ---
 ## Legal Information

 The Wrye Monkey Avatar is used with permission.
-The Wrye-Code-Collection is not maintained by Wrye.
-The Wrye name and icon are used as fansite content.
+The Wrye-Code-Collection is not maintained by Wrye and the Wrye name and icon are used as fansite content.

 Likenesses of the Elder Scrolls and Fallout Boy logos/icons are used as mod/fansite content.
 Any such likeness are used with permission from [GStaff](https://bethesda.net/community/user/gstaff) unless the use of such logos/icons changes.